FelDev/felixparadis.com-v3/content/posts/routify-netlifycms.md

 This approach is based on nothing but my own experimentations; such is life on the bleeding edge.

 I specify that because I'm not sure that this approach is *the* right approach and I'll gladly point to better ideas should they arise.
 In other words, let me know if there's a better way.
+There is one big problem with this current setup: no image optimization is happening.
+I have to trust that content editor will upload properly sized images…

 But I hope this blog post will help the next person looking for "Routify CMS", if only by letting them know that yes, you can use a CMS with Routify.
 I've done it.
 You're not alone.